Prukutu/AOES-CLIM-cartopy/_episodes/03-lists.md

 > {: .solution}
 {: .challenge}

-If you want to take a slice from the beginning of a sequence, you can omit the first index in the
+If you want to take a slice from the beginning of a sequence, you can safely omit the first index in the
 range:

 ~~~